surbhi66581/Consumer-Goods/README.md

 ## Metadata

-This database includes information from six main tables:
+I have used a database that includes information from six main tables:

 1. dim_customer: contains customer-related data
 2. dim_product: contains product-related data